jodavis/AdaptiveRemote/README.md

 To build and run the application, clone the repository and `dotnet run` from the `AdaptiveRemote` project directory.
 You can also open the solution in Visual Studio 2022 or later and run the project.

+Unit tests are in the `AdaptiveRemote.Tests` project.
+You can run them using `dotnet test` from that directory or through Visual Studio's Test Explorer.